-We chatted about wildlife and spot wild turkeys as we rolled along in the cool shade.
-Meg explained about the Carolinian forest and the Kentucky coffee trees and other unusual plants in this area, the southernmost point of mainland in Canada.
 I posed for photos at the sign marking the 42 nd parallel, which puts this part of Canada at about the same latitude as Florence, Italy, and wandered out to the point itself.

 They have a lovely boardwalk that winds through endless marshlands filled with wildlife, and there’s a great viewing platform, to boot.